ruby2js/ruby2js/README.md

 used, otherwise Ruby method calls become JavaScript property accesses.
 By default, methods, lambdas, and procs return `undefined`.

-Filters may be provided to add Ruby-specific or Framework specific behavior.
+Filters may be provided to add Ruby-specific or framework specific behavior.
 Filters are essentially macro facilities that operate on an AST representation of the code.